Traveling with your baby stroller

 As soon as you arrive at the luggage room, immediately check that your stroller is not damaged.

-t14>Pay attention to the airline's definition of "damages."
+Pay attention to the airline's definition of "damages."
 In most cases, airlines do not consider scratches on the chassis as "damage."
-The equipment must be soaked, broken or visibly damaged for the airline to treat it as a claim.
+The equipment must be soaked, broken, or visibly damaged for the airline to treat it as a claim.

 If your stroller is damaged or not delivered, you must inform the airline immediately.
 Do not leave the luggage room without informing.
-Some airlines do not accept claims if you do not report at the airport.
+Some airlines do not accept claims if you do not inform them at the airport.

-Keep all ticket stubs, boarding passes, luggage tags, everything!
+Save all your ticket stubs, boarding passes, luggage tags, everything!
 It also makes it easier to track your belongings or process claims more quickly.